The menstrual cycle – how it works according to Ayurveda

 Vata phase – menstruation

-Menstruation is a time when the body suffers from hormone deficiency.
-Estrogen and progesterone levels are low, and estrogen rises again at the end of menstruation.
-A balanced woman is creative and empathetic.
-Vata, pitta, vata-pitta imbalances can cause cramps, pain, dryness, and inflammation.
-Just before menstruation a vata-pitta imbalance or high vata can lead to anxiety, restless sleep, constipation, or diarrhea.
-The bleeding phase can take between 3 and 7 days and should excrete more than 80 ml of blood.
-Apana Vayu is responsible for the downward flow and if it goes up instead, the woman needs to show Apana Vayu that the energy should go down.
+Menstruation is a time when the body suffers from a lack of hormones.
+Estrogen and progesterone are low and estrogen rises again at the end of your period.
+A woman in balance is creative and empathetic.
+Vata, pitta, vata-pitta imbalances can cause cramps, pain and a sense of inflammation.
+Just before your period, an elevated vata leads to anxiety, trouble sleeping and constipation.
+The bleeding phase takes between 3 and 7 days and should release more than 80 ml of blood.
+Apana Vayu is responsible for the downward flow and if it goes up instead of down, the woman needs to show Apana Vayu that the energy should go down.

-From the book: The New Ayurveda Practice Handbook, Hans Heinrich Rhyner
+From the book: Das neue Ayurveda Praxis Handbuch, Hans Heinrich Rhyner

-eWebinar Rosenberg Ayurveda Academy “Ayurveda for women and stress-related diseases”
+eWebinar Rosenberg Ayurveda Akademie “Ayurveda for women and stress-related illnesses”s